no-stack-dub-sack/battleship-cli/README.md

 ### Settings:
 - __NOTE:__ If your terminal does not support Emojis, please disable Emojis in the settings menu.
 - For a more challenging game, you can choose a larger board size.
+- You can also adjust the computer's skill level.

 ### How to win:
 - Each player has a battlefield represented by a 10x10 grid on which they place 5 ships, hidden to their opponent.